-Even if Court proceedings have started, you can still continue to try and reach agreement attend mediation.
+Even if Court proceedings have started, you can still continue to try and reach agreement with your spouse and attend mediation.

 Orders that may be made

 A child's welfare is the main consideration when the Court considers the upbringing of a child.